kirteshdudawat/SubwayTransition/README.md

 # Implementation understandings:
+We have solved the problem using Dijkstra's algorithm using PriorityQueue.
+For time calculation and decision making we have used rule engine.
+All Rules have been defined in application.yml.
+All line codes should have corresponding rules in application.yml.

 1. Node in between has a future opening date.
     ```
     Consider DT line to: A --> B --> C --> D,